 Water Discharges and Discharges into Belowground Formations.
 The Clean Water Act and analogous state laws, impose restrictions and strict controls with respect to the discharge of pollutants, including spills and leaks of oil and hazardous substances, into state waters and waters of the U.S. The discharge of pollutants into regulated waters is prohibited, except in accordance with the terms of a permit issued by the EPA or an analogous state agency.
 Spill prevention, control and countermeasure plan requirements imposed under the Clean Water Act require appropriate containment berms and similar structures to help prevent the contamination of navigable waters in the event of a petroleum hydrocarbon tank spill, rupture or leak.
 In addition, the Clean Water Act and analogous state laws require individual permits or coverage under general permits for discharges of storm water runoff from certain types of facilities.
 The Clean Water Act also prohibits the discharge of dredge and fill material in regulated waters, including wetlands, unless authorized by permit.
-The Clean Water Act and analogous state laws also may impose substantial civil and criminal penalties for non-compliance including spills and other nonauthorized discharges.
+The CWA and analogous state laws also may impose substantial civil and criminal penalties for non-compliance including spills and other non-authorized discharges.
 In May 2015, the EPA released a final rule outlining its position on federal jurisdictional reach over waters of the U.S. This interpretation by the EPA may constitute an expansion of federal jurisdiction over waters of the U.S. The rule was stayed nationwide by the U.S. Sixth Circuit Court of Appeals in October 2015 as that appellate court and several other courts ponder lawsuits opposing implementation of the rule.
 In January 2017, the U.S. Supreme Court accepted review of the rule to determine whether jurisdiction rests with the federal district or appellate courts to hear challenges to the rule.
-On February 28, 2017, President Trump issued an Executive Order directing the EPA and the Corps to review and, consistent with the applicable law, initiate rulemaking to rescind or revise the rule.
+On February 28, 2017.
+President Trump issued an Executive Order directing the EPA and the Corps to review and, consistent with the applicable law, initiate rulemaking to rescind or revise the rule.
 The EPA and the Corps published a notice of intent to review and rescind or revise the rule on March 6, 2017.
-In addition, the U.S. Department of Justice filed a motion with the U.S. Supreme Court in March 2017 requesting the court stay the suit but in April 2017, the court denied the federal government's motion.
-In June 2017, the EPA and Corps proposed a rule that would initiate the first step in a two-step process intended to review and revise the definition of "Waters of the United States" consistent with President Trump's executive order.
-Under the proposal, the first step would be to rescind the May 2015 final rule and put back into effect the narrower language defining "Waters of the United States" under the Clean Water Act that existed prior to the rule.
-The second step would be a notice-and-comment rule making in which the agencies will conduct a substantive reevaluation of the definition of "Waters of the United States," in accordance with the executive order.
-At this time, it is unclear what impact these actions will have on the implementation of the May 2015 rule.
+In addition, the U.S. Department of Justice filed a motion with the U.S. Supreme Court on March 6, 2017 requesting the court stay the suit concerning which courts should hear challenges to the rule.
+At this time, it is unclear what impact these actions will have on the implementation of the rule.
 Any expansion of Clean Water Act jurisdiction in areas where we or our oil and natural gas E&P customers operate could impose additional permitting obligations on us and our customers.

 The Oil Pollution Act of 1990 ("OPA") amends the Clean Water Act and sets minimum standards for prevention, containment and cleanup of oil spills.
-The OPA applies to vessels, offshore facilities and onshore facilities, including E&P facilities that may affect waters of the U.S. Under OPA, responsible parties including owners and operators of onshore facilities may be held strictly liable for oil cleanup costs and natural resource damages as well as a variety of public and private damages that may result from oil spills.
+The OPA applies to vessels, offshore facilities, and onshore facilities, including E&P facilities that may affect waters of the U.S. Under OPA, responsible parties including owners and operators of onshore facilities may be held strictly liable for oil cleanup costs and natural resource damages as well as a variety of public and private damages that may result from oil spills.
 The OPA also requires owners or operators of certain onshore facilities to prepare Facility Response Plans for responding to a worst-case discharge of oil into waters of the U.S.